-Data Transfer is not available in Oracle Cloud Infrastructure Government Cloud realms.
+Data Transfer is not available in Oracle Cloud Infrastructure Government Cloud regions.

-Data transfer and export are supported in US East (Ashburn), US West (Phoenix), Germany Central (Frankfurt), and UK South (London) regions.
+Data transfer and export are supported in US East (Ashburn), US West (Phoenix), Germany Central (Frankfurt), UK South (London), and Japan Central (Osaka) regions.

 To simplify this Data Transfer documentation, we generically refer to Object Storage to mean that you can transfer data into a bucket in either the Object Storage tier or Archive Storage tier.

 - You send your data as files on encrypted commodity disk to an Oracle transfer site.
 Operators at the Oracle transfer site upload the files into your designated Object Storage bucket in your tenancy.

-- This transfer solution requires you to source and purchase the disks used to transfer data to Oracle Cloud Infrastructure.
-The disks are shipped back to you after the data is successfully uploaded.
+- This transfer solution requires you to source and purchase the disk used to transfer data to Oracle Cloud Infrastructure.
+The disk is shipped back to you after the data is successfully uploaded.

 - See Data Import - Disk for details.

 - You send your data as files on secure, high-capacity, Oracle-supplied storage appliances to an Oracle transfer site.
 Operators at the Oracle transfer site upload the data into your designated Object Storage bucket in your tenancy.

-- This solution supports data transfer when you are migrating a large volume of data and when using disks is not a practical alternative.
+- This solution supports data transfer when you are migrating a large volume of data and when using a transfer disk is not a practical alternative.
 You do not need to write any code or purchase any hardware.
 Oracle supplies the transfer appliance and software required to manage the transfer.